-Join Jess Stratton for an in-depth discussion in this video Creating a group, part of Up and Running with Lotus Notes.
+Join Jess Stratton for an in-depth discussion in this video Creating a group, part of Learning Lotus Notes.

 Your contacts application also includes the ability to create groups; that is a named …list that contains many email addresses. …When you address an email to the list, everyone in the group gets the message. …There are two ways to create a group in Lotus Notes. …The first is manually from your contact list, and we get there by going to the Open list …and choosing your Contacts. …On the left-hand side of the screen, we're going to change the view to the Groups view. …Don't worry about these two groups that are already in here, those are added by default …when Lotus Notes first gets installed on your computer.…